HL7/bulk-data/input/pagecontent/bulk-publish.md

       <td><code>transactionTime</code></td>
       <td><span class="label label-success">required</span></td>
       <td>FHIR instant</td>
-      <td>Indicates the server's time when the query is run.
+      <td>Indicates the server's time when the bulk data files included in the manifest were generated.
 The response SHOULD NOT include any resources modified after this instant, and SHALL include any matching resources modified up to and including this instant.
       <br/>
       <br/>
       Note: To properly meet these constraints, a FHIR Server might need to wait for any pending transactions to resolve in its database before generating the export files.